-William “Bill” Whitley was born in New Mexico, raised in Arkansas, and now lives in Texas.
-After 21 1/2 years in the military, Whitley retired Aug.
-1, 1970.
-Bill said that he’s proud of the time he spent in the military and he believes that everyone should do it since there is no greater job.
+William “Bill” Whitley was born in New Mexico, raised in Arkansas, and later moved to Texas.
+After over twenty-one years in the military, he retired on August 1, 1970.
+He shares he is proud of the time he spent in the military, and he believes everyone should serve since there is no greater job.
 On Dec.
-7, 1949, Whitley joined the army as an 18 year old who was already in the Arkansas National Guard.
-In 1950, Bill went to the Korean War as a switchboard operator and then was moved to a ammunition truck driver.
-After being sent back to the US, Whitley quickly reenlisted and was eventually sent to the Vietnam War.
-After traveling the world, he wants to now go back and see how Korea has been rebuilt.
+7, 1949, he joined the United States Army as an eighteen-year-old who was already in the Arkansas National Guard.
+In 1950, he went to the Korean War as a switchboard operator and then was moved to an ammunition truck driver.
+After being sent back to the U.S., he quickly reenlisted and was eventually sent to the Vietnam War.
+After traveling the world, he shares he would like to go back and see how Korea has been rebuilt.

 Inchon Landing and Whitley's Job in Military

-Whitley was supposed to be sent to Japan, but his orders were changed to Korea at the last minute.
-On Sept.
-15, 1950, Whitley participated in the Inchon Landing.
-Even though Whitley went through a training to become an engineer, his job was switched to NCO.
+William Whitley was supposed to be sent to Japan, but his orders were changed to Korea at the last minute.
+He recalls that on September 15, 1950, he participated in the Inchon Landing.
+He shares that even though he went through training to become an engineer, his job was switched to NCO.

 Additional Information About the Inchon Landing

-Whitely took an LST to get from his ship to the shore since the harbor was so shallow.
-No one that he knew was killed during the landing, but his close friend died near their base when he drown in water near his base.
+William Whitely recalls taking a LST to transfer from his ship to the shore since the harbor was so shallow.
+He states that no one he knew was killed during the landing.
+He notes, however, that his close friend died near their base when he drown in water near the base.

-Whitley was picked on when he returned to the US since people knew that he was a soldier during the Korean War.
-They called him names and wouldn't hire him.
-Whitley was so frightened to go out to eat since he thought someone was going to try to kill him.
+William Whitley shares he was picked on when he returned to the U.S. since people knew he was a soldier during the Korean War.
+He recounts they called him names and would not hire him.
+He remembers being so frightened to dine out since he thought someone was going to attempt killing him.